Cholesterol is a type of fat that circulates in your blood. Too much of it increases your risk of heart disease and stroke.

-When there is more cholesterol circulating in the blood than the body needs, it can deposit onto the artery walls, eventually leading to narrowing and hardening of the arteries.
-This process is known as atherosclerosis and increases the risk of heart disease and stroke.
-This risk is compounded when other risk factors such as high blood pressure and a family history of heart disease are also present.
+However, when there is more cholesterol circulating in the blood than the body needs, it can build up on your artery walls, eventually leading to narrowing and hardening of the arteries.
+This process is known as atherosclerosis and increases the risk of heart attack, stroke and other cardiovascular diseases.
+More than half of New Zealanders admitted to hospital with a heart attack have high cholesterol levels.

-Low density lipoprotein (LDL)
+- Low density lipoprotein (LDL)

-High density lipoprotein (HDL)
+- High density lipoprotein (HDL)

 Testing for high cholesterol

-- LDL cholesterol – less than 2.0 mmol/L
+- LDL-cholesterol – less than 2.0 mmol/L

-- HDL cholesterol – greater than 1.0 mmol/L
+- HDL-cholesterol – greater than 1.0 mmol/L

 - Triglycerides – less than 1.7 mmol/L

-Lifestyle changes include:
+Other lifestyle changes should include: